-When a web server takes user-controlled input and inserts it into a page without properly handling or escaping it, the browser may interpret that input as markup or even executable script instead of plain text.
-In other words, data becomes code.
+Browsers render HTML, run JavaScript, and parse CSS.
+When a server drops user input into a page without escaping it, the browser can read that input as markup or script instead of text.
+Data becomes code.

-- DOM-based (Type 0): the vulnerability exists entirely in client-side JavaScript.
+- DOM-based (Type 0): the bug lives entirely in client-side JavaScript.

-- Reflected (Type 1): malicious input is immediately reflected in the server's response.
+- Reflected (Type 1): input is echoed straight back in the response.

-- Stored (Type 2): malicious input is stored and later served to other users.
+- Stored (Type 2): input is saved and served to other users later.

 Reflected XSS